mikenicholson/passport-jwt/README.md

 `options` is an object literal containing options to control how the token is extracted from the request or verified.

-* `secretOrKey` is a REQUIRED string or buffer containing the secret (symmetric) or PEM-encoded public key (asymmetric) for verifying the token's signature.
+* `secretOrKey` is a string or buffer containing the secret (symmetric) or PEM-encoded public key (asymmetric) for verifying the token's signature.
+REQUIRED unless `secretOrKeyProvider` is provided.
+* `secretOrKeyProvider` is a callback in the format `function secretOrKeyProvider(req, token, done)`, which should call `done` with a secret or PEM-encoded public key (asymmetric) for the given key and request combination.
+  `done` accepts arguments in the format `function done(err, secret)`.
+  REQUIRED unless `secretOrKey` is provided.
 * `jwtFromRequest` (REQUIRED) Function that accepts a request as the only parameter and returns either the JWT as a string or *null*.
 See [Extracting the JWT from the request](#extracting-the-jwt-from-the-request) for more details.
 * `issuer`: If defined the token issuer (iss) will be verified against this